Following

-Steps to Build a WebsiteYou'll be happy after painstakingly building your own website, but you also need to be aware of these 6 bad habits in website operation to reduce the chance of website failure.
+Steps to Build a WebsiteYou have painstakingly built your own website and are very happy.
+However, you need to be aware of these 6 bad habits in website operation to reduce the likelihood of website failures.

 1. Keeping Unused Plugins